 To Insulate or Not To Insulate – that is the question

 If you have an industrial or commercial building, the use of mineral fiber insulation can actually contribute to your space being not only energy efficient, but also sustainable.
-For areas that may have hot pipes or surfaces that may be exposed to extreme heat, insulation can actually act as a form of protection or fire retardant.

 In rooms that house HVAC units or ducts, the use of correct insulation can help with noise reduction and sound transference.

 From a health perspective, insulation can prevent mold and mildew accumulation as well as act as a filter of sorts.
 Many commercial and industrial buildings have building codes that require a minimum R-value of insulation.

 At the end of the day, one the greatest benefits that come from having an insulated access panel is the fact that you can rest assured no cold air is creeping in, that you have installed a material that will be mold preventative, while making your building's energy cost efficient and sustainable.